asalber/asalber.github.io/office/excel/manual/formulas.md

 ![Example of generating the multiplication table using formulas with absolute references.](img/example_multiplication_table.gif "Example of generating the multiplication table using formulas with absolute references"){: .img-center}

+In general, if you want to fix a reference in a formula that you pretend to copy horizontally, you must precede the column name with a `$` sign; and if you pretend to copy the formula vertically, you must precede the row name with a `$` sign.

 ### Naming cells and ranges
 Cell references are somewhat abstract, and don't really communicate anything about the data they contain.
 This makes formulas that involve multiple references difficult to understand.
 To overcome this difficulty Excel allows to give name to cells or ranges.
-To define a cell or range name, select or cell range and click the `Define Name` button of the `Defined Names` panel in the `Formulas` tab of the ribbon.
+To define a cell or range name, select or cell range and click the `Define Name` button of the `Defined Names` panel in the ribbon's `Formulas` tab.
 In the dialog that appears give a name to the cell and click OK.
 Cell or range names must begin with a letter and can't include spaces.

 You can also set the name of a cell or range in the name box of the input bar.